Alexiush/LOGQ/docs/logical_querying_reference.md

 ### Logical actions and backtrack iterators

-Logical actions are nodes in query execution tree.
+Logical actions are nodes in a query execution tree.
 They're iterating through predicates passed by backtrack iterator.
 To instantiate an action backtrack iterator or supported initializer must be passed to one of the [logical query build methods](https://alexiush.github.io/LOGQ/logical_querying_reference.html#build-methods).

 Backtrack iterator controls two functions: generator and reset action:
-Generator iterates through predicates that can prove the statement associated with backtrack iterator.
-When there is no more predicates generator must return null.
+The generator iterates through predicates that can prove the statement associated with backtrack iterator.
+When there are no more predicates, generator must return null.
 Reset action modifies generator state, so it starts generating predicates from the very beginning again.

 ```cs